🌳Welcome to Green Class - Year 3

 • πŸƒβ€β™‚οΈ PE Days: Tuesday & Wednesday

 Children should wear their PE kit to school on these days (jogging bottoms, PE T-shirt, sweatshirt or hoodie, trainers/pumps).
-They will go home in their PE kit.
 Please also send their coat and school jumper.

 • πŸ“– Reading Books: Sent home daily